Peak (automotive products): Endorsements

 PEAK is known for its sponsorship of motorsports teams and events, primarily in the IndyCar Series, NASCAR, and the NHRA.
 OWI sponsored the fall Sprint Cup Series event at Dover International Speedway from 1989 to 1992 as the PEAK Antifreeze 500 and from 1993 to 1994 as the SplitFire Spark Plug 500.
 It began sponsoring NASCAR's online iRacing.com series in 2009, becoming the title sponsor in 2014 for what is now the NASCAR Peak Antifreeze Series.
 The iRacing Sponsorship ended in 2020.
 The brand announced it would sponsor the NASCAR Mexico Series, beginning in 2017, on October 18, 2016.
 As a result, the series was officially renamed to the NASCAR PEAK Mexico Series.
 The Mexico Series sponsorship ended in 2022.

+The fictional racing team "Chip Hart Racing" in the 24 Hours of Daytona scenes from the F1 movie was sponsored by PEAK and had its logo on the #120 Wright Motorsports Porsche 911 GT3 R that was used for filming and raced at the 2024 24 Hours of Daytona.